harishvc/tools/cmd/README.md

 Unix Command Line Tools
 =======================

-###Question 1
-Generate a sorted list of unique email addresses from a text file with email address seperated by comma.
+###Q1: Generate a sorted list of unique email addresses from a text file with email address seperated by comma.

     $>cat email-list.txt
     abcd@a.com,efgh@b.com